onnx/onnx/docs/Operators.md

 ### <a name="Hardmax"></a><a name="hardmax">**Hardmax**</a>

-  The operator computes the hardmax values for each layer in the batch of the given input.
+  The operator computes the hardmax normalized values for each layer in the batch of the given input.
 The input is a 2-D tensor (Tensor<float>) of size (batch_size x input_feature_dimensions).
-The output tensor has the same shape and contains the softmax normalized values of the corresponding input.
+The output tensor has the same shape and contains the hardmax normalized values of the corresponding input.

   X does not need to explicitly be a 2D vector; rather, it will be coerced into one.
 For an arbitrary n-dimensional tensor